Practical

 • A recent and updated Resume/CV.

-• Your self evaluation on research skills, with an explanation on your prior research.
+• Your self evaluation on research skills, with an explanation on your prior research: Template Research Skills.

 We select for students with at least 180 ECTS of prior higher education.
 This should have been obtained by a three-year bachelor programme, or by a bachelor programme, followed by a master programme.
 For more information on the European Credit Transfer and Accumulation System (ECTS), click here.
 Students are only eligible to enter the selection process if they hold one of the following degrees: